serverfarmer/cloudfarmer/README.md

 Cloud Farmer is a set of simple tools to deploy Server Farmer on new cloud instance in unattended mode (without user interaction during the whole setup).

-Currently it supports only Amazon EC2 service and their flavor of Ubuntu 14.04 LTS, however there are plans to add support for the below cloud service providers:
+Currently it supports only Amazon EC2 service with their flavor of Ubuntu (tested with 14.04 LTS and 16.04 LTS, but expected to work without problems with any recent Ubuntu version).

+There are plans to add support for the below cloud service providers:

 - Beyond e24cloud.com
 - Google Cloud